StratifyLabs/StratifyBlog/content/tutorials/2013-12-05-Flow-Control.md

 ## Goto, Label

-The goto keyword is used to jump to another location in a program.
-The concept of the goto keyword has its root in assembly language which uses branches and jumps to move around the order of execution.
-However, the use of goto in C is somewhat taboo because it makes a program difficult to maintain and understand.
+The `goto` keyword is used to jump to another location in a program.
+The concept of the `goto` keyword has its root in assembly language which uses branches and jumps to move around the order of execution.
+However, the use of `goto` in C is somewhat taboo because it makes a program difficult to maintain and understand.
 Nonetheless, here is an example of using it.
+A label in C is a identifier followed by a colon (`the_end:` in the code below).

 ```c++
 #include <stdio.h&amp;gt.h